Afif13/CSS-Tip/content/explore/alignment/index.md

   </div>
 </div>

-Notice how the element is stretched within the IMCB until you update the alignment, which means the `normal` value is equivalent to `stretch` as well.
+Notice how the element is stretched within the IMCB until you update the alignment, which means the `normal` value is equivalent to `stretch`.
+And since the `*-items` properties aren't available in the context of absolutely-positioned elements, the value `auto` of the `*-self` properties also behaves the same as the `normal` value.

 <blockquote data-emo="🤔">What about elements with position: fixed?</blockquote>